kshakib22/second-brain/content/Programming/Frontend/JS/document.querySelector.md

 > a different method [[document.querySelectorAll]]

-The argument for the function can combine selectors as well such as `document.querySelector("li a")`  or `document.querySelector("li.item")`
+The argument for [](document.querySelectorAll.md)ctors as well such as `document.querySelector("li a")`  or `document.querySelector("li.item")`

 In the above example, there is a space between `li` and `a` because the anchor tag (child) is within the list (parent) tag, but they are still different tags.
 But `li.item` has no space because item is the class, *within* the same tag of list.